 If you suspect that your loved one was a victim of neglect or abuse in a nursing home, we encourage you to contact a qualified lawyer as soon as possible.
 You may be able to recover compensation for the financial, physical and emotional damages your loved one has suffered.

 At Greg Monforton & Partners, we have more than 30 years of litigation experience, and we are dedicated to holding at-fault parties accountable for their acts of abuse and neglect.
 If we represent your loved one, we are prepared to pursue the maximum amount of compensation available.
-Founder Greg Monforton has been selected for Best Lawyers in Canada each year since 2006 and is a Law Society of Upper Canada Certified Specialist in Civil Litigation.
+Founder Greg Monforton has been selected for Best Lawyers in Canada each year since 2006 and is a Law Society of Ontario Certified Specialist in Civil Litigation.

 Call today to schedule a completely free and confidential consultation to discuss your claim.
 If we find you have grounds for a case and you hire our firm, there are no upfront costs or lawyer fees while we work on your case.
 We accept these cases on contingency, so we only collect payment if we obtain compensation on your behalf.